 What colors are available?

 Liners are available in White, Almond, Biscuit, Gray and Sandbar.
-Walls are available in White, Almond, Biscuit, Gray, Silver/White Marble, Almond/White Marble, Travertine, Brecchia, River Rock, Roman Stone, Madiera Granite, Juparana, Valencia Granite, Rosa Slate and Canyon Slate.
+Walls are available in these standard colors, as well as several marble/granite acrylic liner color options.
 Simulated Wall Tiles are also available in 4x4, 6x6, 8x10, 12x12, Subway, Windmill and Diamond patterns in several colors.
 Though you may view sample colors on-line, the true effect and beauty of these samples is best seen in person during an in-house presentation.

 What should I use to clean the bathtub liner and walls?

 What cleaners CANNOT be used on tubliners and walls?

 Do NOT use anything that is not safe for Acrylic!
-Any product that is “left on” the acrylic: aerosol propellants (Scrubbing Bubbles), Ammonia-D (some Windex products), acetone (nail polish remover), Clean Shower, Soft Scrub, Scrub Free, Lysol disinfectant, Lestoil, scouring pads, powder or crystal drain cleaners.
-These will VOID your warranty
+Do not use abrasive or bleach containing cleansers.
+Do not use any product that is “left on” the acrylic.
+Do not use: aerosol propellants (Scrubbing Bubbles), Ammonia-D (some Windex products), acetone (nail polish remover), Clean Shower, Soft Scrub, Scrub Free, Lysol disinfectant, Lestoil, or numerous other products containing any of these components or characteristics, scouring pads, powder or crystal drain cleaners.
+These will VOID your warranty.
+Please refer to your local franchise for additional care and maintenance guidelines and ways to protect your warranty.

 How much time is involved?